aws-samples/amazon-ec2-mac-mdm-enrollment-automation/README.md

 ## Manual Configuration for AWS Secrets Manager & IAM

-enroll-ec2-mac uses a single secret that contains 5 key/value pair entries: the Jamf URL (`jamfServerDomain`), API credentials (`jamfEnrollmentUser` & `jamfEnrollmentPassword`), and local admin credentials (`localAdmin` & `localAdminPassword`).
+enroll-ec2-mac uses a single secret that contains 5 key/value pair entries: the MDM server URL (`jamfServerDomain`), API credentials (`jamfEnrollmentUser` & `jamfEnrollmentPassword`), and local admin credentials (`localAdmin` & `localAdminPassword`).
 The first three are required to generate the profile, and the final two to apply them to the Mac.
 Example values are in **Credential Setup** at the top of the page.
-The EC2 instance needs an appropriate **㊙️🪪 IAM instance profile** applied to itself to read these secrets, as well.
+The EC2 instance **needs** an appropriate **㊙️🪪 IAM instance profile** applied to itself to read these secrets.

 The Jamf API permissions for enroll-ec2-mac *only* requires the client have **Create** permission for **Computer Enrollment Invitations**, and none else.
 See below for an example of an **㊙️🪪 IAM instance profile** including the appropriate access.